Bulgarian Food: The Ultimate Guide To The Most Underrated Cuisine

 Main Dishes: Once Teased, Get Right At It

-Most often Bulgarian dishes containing meat would be prepared with pork, but the same dish might also be cooked with chicken on request.
-These are the most commonly prepared meats.
+When it comes to meat, Bulgarians are flexible.
+Most often, Bulgarian meat dishes would be prepared with pork, but the same meal might also be cooked with chicken on request.
+These are the most commonly consumed meats.

 Veal and lamb are usually served on special occasions.
 For example, lamb is served in spring and traditionally on May 6th, Gergiovden, when St. George is celebrated.